brunzema/quick-sudoku-solver/README.md

 # quick-sudoku-solver
-Just a very simple sudoku solver, which animates the process of solving it.
+Just a very simple sudoku solver which animates the process of solving it.